 What the bee’s dance shares with much human communication is a symbolic mapping: the physical experience of flying to the right twenty meters then turning 15 degrees and continuing for fifty more can be re-expressed as wiggle-wobble-vibrate-wobble-wobble and that information is directly equivalent to repeating the experience.
 Other bees who see and understand the dance can also make the same flight without further guidance.

-Early hominid communication probably shared this idea of connecting experience with description, but it also needed more: hunting groups, whether wolves or people, use communication of coordinate themselves in a speculative manner.
+Early hominid communication probably shared this idea of connecting experience with description, with even more emphasis on cooperation: hunting groups, whether wolves or people, use communication of coordinate themselves in a speculative manner.
 The huntmaster may gesture go that way not because they have already gone there and found deer but because they’re speculating that it will lead the the group having a successful hunt.
 Ancient hunters may have had a learned playbook, not unlike a bee, but their patterns could be deployed more flexibly.

 Evolution also gave us a new tool for expression: the hand.